corstian/digital-garden/notes/papers/index-based-query-processing-on-distributed-multidimensional-data.md

 title: "Index-based query processing on distributed multidimensional data"
 layout: default
 date: 27-01-2024
+toc: false
 ---

-## Index-based query processing on distributed multidimensional data
+# Index-based query processing on distributed multidimensional data
 > _Tsatsanifos, George, Dimitris Sacharidis, and Timos Sellis.
 “Index-Based Query Processing on Distributed Multidimensional Data.”
 GeoInformatica 17, no. 3 (July 2013): 489–519. [https://doi.org/10.1007/s10707-012-0163-x](https://doi.org/10.1007/s10707-012-0163-x)._

 The reason this paper makes the list is because I have been working on an implementation, but have never managed to apply it in practice.
 At the time I stumbled upon this paper I had to deal with a data store which grew too quickly.
 Tired of having to manage this storage infrastructure I wanted to find a way where I could: